m78-land/verify/README.md

    * - Additional interpolation is injected into a particular validator, as you can see in the corresponding validator's documentation
    * */
   languagePack?: AnyObject;
+  /** There is no need to customize the language pack, only use this when you need to extend or overwrite it, and will deeply merge with the default language pack */ extendLanguagePack?: AnyObject;
 }

 /** The configuration passed in during validation */